nishi2go/maximo-docker/README.md

     docker build -t maximo/maximo:7.6.0.7 -t maximo/maximo:latest \
     --network build maximo
     ```
+    Note: If the build has failed during Maximo Feature Pack installation, run the docker build again.
 7. Run containers by using the Docker Compose file to create and deploy instances:
     ```bash
     docker-compose run -d
     ```
+    Note: It will take 3-4 hours (depend on your machine) to complete the installation.
-8. Make sure to be accessible to Maximo login page: http://<hostname>/maximo
+8. Make sure to be accessible to Maximo login page: http://hostname/maximo